October Birthstones: Opal and Tourmaline

 The Mythology and Symbolism of Opal and Tourmaline

-Tourmaline has been attributed with healing powers, believed to strengthen the body and spirit,
+Tourmaline has been attributed with healing powers believed to strengthen body and spirit,

 Green Opal Birthstone

-Opals are softer and more delicate, ranking between 5.5 and 6.5 on the Mohs hardness scale.
-They contain up to 20% water and may crack or “craze” under extreme temperature, dehydration, or direct light.
+Opals are less hardy as well as more delicate, so they rank between 5.5 to 6.5 in the Mohs hardness scale.
+They also retain up to 20% water and could break or “craze” in extreme temperature, dehydration, or direct light.

-How to Care for and Clean Opal and Tourmaline Jewelry
+Cleaning and Care Tips for Opal and Tourmaline Jewelry

-Opals require special care to maintain their beauty.
-They should be protected from heat and harsh chemicals.
-Avoid wearing them in situations where they could be scratched or bumped.
+Opals need special care to maintain their beauty.
+It should be kept away from heat or harsh chemicals.
+Should not wear in situations or at places where they could get scratched into or knocked onto.

-Tourmaline should be cleaned with warm, soapy water and a soft brush.
-Avoid exposing it to heat or acids.
+Tourmaline should be rinsed in warm soapy water with a soft brush.
+Avoid contact with heating or acids.

-October babies are lucky to have the choice between two distinct and vibrant birthstones.
-Whether it’s the ever-changing hues of opal or the rainbow-like spectrum of tourmaline, both gems offer an array of colors unmatched in the gemstone world, making October’s birthstones truly something to celebrate.
+Octobers born are lucky enough to have two spectacular and vibrant birthstones to choose from.
+Whether it is the ever-changing colors of opal or the rainbow-like spectrum of tourmaline, both gems present an array of colors unmatched in the gemstone world— making october’s birthstones truly something to celebrate.